Iuheii/malabar/specs/malabar-protocol.md

 ### 1.2.2.
 Dark

 Peers send and receive messages through their Ethereum addresses.
-Despite this, the IP address of a peer should not be associable to a matching Ethereum address.
+Despite this, the IP address of a peer should not be associable to the corresponding Ethereum address.

 ### 1.2.3.
 Self-Sustaining